Mic92/nixpkgs-review/README.md

 even for read-only calls github returns 403 error messages if your IP hits the rate limit for unauthenticated calls.

 To use a token, first create a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+If you plan to post comments with the reports generated you need to add the ``repo:public_repo`` scope.

 Then use either the `GITHUB_TOKEN` environment variable or the `--token` parameter of the `pr` subcommand.